PutuGdeUKDW/AutomaticSubjectScheduleUKDW/README.md

 # AutomaticSubjectScheduleUKDW
-A simple program to automatically make many iteration of your semester's schedule [WIP]
+A simple program to automatically make many iteration and find the right class schedule for you!
+[WIP]